aiven/devportal/docs/platform/howto/saml/setup-saml-google.rst

       * - ``App attributes``
         - ``email``

-9. Click Finish
+9. Click Finish.

-10. Configure the User access for the Aiven SAML app
+10. Turn on your SAML app.

 Finish the configuration in Aiven
 ----------------------------------